April 2019. California.

 We picked up our long range RWD Model 3 a year ago in April 2018 and enjoy this car tremendously.
 It’s great for daily driving and Tesla’s Supercharger network allows us to go pretty much anywhere we want.
 The fit and finish of our car was excellent and we have not had any problems with our car.
 The Model 3 is simply a great car that keeps getting better with frequent over-the-air software updates.

-We did not purchase enhanced autopilot (EAP) when we bought the car, but during recent price changes I upgraded to EAP and full self-driving (FSD).
+We did not purchase enhanced autopilot (EAP) when we bought the car, but upgraded to EAP and full self-driving (FSD) after price changes.
 Activating the various functions that come with EAP / FSD required an over-the-air software update, which arrived the following day.

 Regular software updates that Tesla sends to their cars notify you in the car or via the phone app when an update is available, and you can schedule a time for the update to be installed.
 I usually set mine to install late in the evening.

 However, the EAP/FSD update arrived unannounced and started loading at noon just when I was getting in the car to drive to a meeting.
 A message on the central touchscreen informed me that the update was installing and would finish in a moment (I forget the exact wording).
 The moment became several minutes and I couldn’t miss my meeting and had to leave.
 The ‘wait a moment’ message remained on the screen, but I had to drive so I rebooted the screen software by pressing both scroll wheels and went to my meeting.